 Succession Planning – Thinking About The End Game

-This article was written by Mark Sherry and was first published as a chapter in the 2017 Australia and New Zealand Business Franchise Directory.
+This article was written by Mark Sherry and was first published in the Australia and New Zealand Business Franchise Directory, and has been reviewed and updated in April 2020.

 When advising people looking to buy into a franchise system, one of the strangest reactions I get is when I ask the question “So have you thought about how you’ll exit this business in the future?”
 I find that most people looking to purchase a franchise don’t understand that what they are buying is the right to run a business for a limited lifespan.
 Even if the franchise provides for regular renewals, there is no guarantee that those renewals will be exercisable.
 A franchisee is only able to exercise their rights of renewal whilst they are in full compliance with the terms of the franchise system.
 At the end of the franchise term (many franchises provide for an initial period of 5 years and a further right of renewal for 5 years) the ability to continue in business rests solely on a decision that the franchisor will make.
 Therefore, if a franchisee is looking to maximise the return from their business they need to make good profits along the way and then look to sell the business at a time where they can maximise goodwill and capital gains.
 Often this occurs early in the second term of a franchise agreement.